Fort Niagara Light

 Fort Niagara Light is an inactive lighthouse on the Niagara River on the south shore of Lake Ontario in New York state.
 It is located on the grounds of Fort Niagara.

 History

-The lighthouse was established in 1769 atop the "French Castle", a structure still located within Old Fort Niagara.
+The lighthouse was established in 1782 atop the "French Castle", a structure still located within Old Fort Niagara.
 The current tower was first lit in 1872, having been removed from the French Castle to allow for more room for officer's quarters.
-The light was deactivated in 1996, having been replaced by a light beacon at the US Coast Guard Station Niagara.
+The light was deactivated in 1996 and was replaced by a light beacon at the US Coast Guard Station Niagara.